nigoroll/libvmod-dynamic/README.rst

 vmod-dynamic
 ============

-This branch is for varnish 6.4 and master
+This branch is for varnish 6.4

 Description
 ===========